Deltares/ra2ce/README.md

 ## Network Creation
 THe user needs to decide which type of input data will be used to create the infrastructure network.
 Currently the following 3 methods are implemented
-- Create a network based on OSM dump file (.osm.pbf)
+**Create a network based on OSM dump file (.osm.pbf)** The user needs to identify the name of the OSM dump and a shapefile containing the area of interest.
-- Create a network based on a shapefile
+**Create a network based on a shapefile**

 (- Create a network based on OSM online download) - to be implemented